AdamDHines/LENS/README.md

 $ python main.py --collect_data --data_name experiment001
 ```

 This will export to the `./lens/dataset/<data>/<camera>/` folder with .png images which you can then train a new model on.
+A .csv file of for the image names will be automatically generated.

 ## Limitations
 For deployment on SPECK<sup>TM</sup>, models must be no bigger than 144kB in total (see [Memory Constraints and Network Sizing](https://sinabs.readthedocs.io/en/v2.0.0/speck/overview.html#memory-constraints-and-network-sizing).
 If customizing the network training for on-chip deployment, input size, feature layer size multiplier, and number of learned places must be carefully considered.
 Generally speaking, a neuron model size of 100 input, 200 feature, and 80 output neurons is roughly the maximum sizing.
 These constraints do not impact off-chip deployment.